 The late Jane Cowling was an independent scholar and a Visiting Research Fellow at Southampton University’s Centre for Medieval and Renaissance Culture.
 She has co-edited (with Peter Greenfield) the Hampshire records for Records of Early English Drama, and her publications include articles on dramatic, musical and ceremonial activity at Winchester, Winchester College and the Isle of Wight in Research Opportunities in Medieval and Renaissance Drama, Medieval and Renaissance Drama in England and Medieval English Theatre.
 Her work on Hampshire has received support from the British Academy and a Hartley Fellowship.

-Peter Greenfield is Professor Emeritus of English at the University of Puget Sound and currently teaches part-time at the University of Houston-Downtown.
-He has edited Gloucestershire (1986) for the REED series and is completing work on Hertfordshire (including the records of the Cecil family) and–with Jane Cowling–Hampshire.
+Peter Greenfield is Professor Emeritus of English at the University of Puget Sound.
+For REED he has edited Gloucestershire (1986), Hampshire (with Jane Cowling, REED Online, 2020), and is currently part of the team editing the Norwich records.
 He is a former editor of Research Opportunities in Medieval and Renaissance Drama and has published on late medieval and early modern drama, including contributions to A New History of Early English Drama (1997), A Companion to Renaissance Drama (2002), The Cambridge History of British Theatre (2004), and The Oxford Handbook of Early Modern Theatre (2009).
-His work on the Hertfordshire and Hampshire records has been supported by a Hartley Fellowship from the Hampshire Record Office, and by grants from the National Endowment for the Humanities and the University of Puget Sound.
+His work on the Hertfordshire and Hampshire records was supported by a Hartley Fellowship from the Hampshire Record Office, and by grants from the National Endowment for the Humanities and the University of Puget Sound.

 C. E. (Ted) McGee is Professor Emeritus in the English Department of the University of Waterloo.
 He regularly taught courses on literature and rebellion, literary criticism, editing literary texts, and Shakespeare, and he continues to teach online courses on Shakespeare’s plays.
 He received the University’s Distinguished Teacher Award in 2011.
 A member of the Board of Governors of The Stratford Shakespeare Festival from 1992 to 1999, he remains on its Education and Archives Committee.
 He has co-edited REED: Dorset, contributed to the Oxford Works of Thomas Middleton, and published articles both on various aspects of early modern theatre and on contemporary productions of Shakespeare’s plays in Canada.
 He is currently collaborating on the New Variorum Shakespeare Othello and the REED collections for Wiltshire and Yorkshire West Riding.